I Tried Beyoncé's Master Cleanse Diet?& This Happened

 Beyoncé is queen for a reason.

 No matter what she's doing—even if it's the most mundane, basic thing—she can do little wrong.
-Bey can wear mismatched lingerie with a baby bump, workout in the rain and power through intense diets.
+Bey can wear mismatched lingerie, workout in the rain and power through intense diets.
 She does it all with such ease that it makes mere mortals feel like we can do it.

 It doesn't mean we should, though.